awi-response/darts-nextgen/docs/contribute.md

 Rye creates a minimal project structure for us.

-The following things needs to be updates:
+The following things needs to be updated:

 1. The `pyproject.toml` file inside the new package.